d-morrison/IntroStatActivities/_book/02-study-design.md

 * Statistic

-* Selection Bias
+* Selection bias

-* Response Bias
+* Response bias

-* Non-response Bias
+* Non-response bias

-* Scope of Inference
+* Scope of inference

-* Explanatory Variable
+* Explanatory variable

-* Response Variable
+* Response variable

-* Confounding Variable
+* Confounding variable

-* Experiments
+* Experiment

-* Observational Study
+* Observational study

-To review these concepts see Section 1.3 to 1.6 in the textbook.
+To review these concepts see Sections 1.3 through 1.6 in the textbook.

 \newpage